 (3) In subsection (2) —

-“normal evaluation” means an evaluation that is not a special evaluation as defined in subsection (4).
+normal evaluation means an evaluation that is not a special evaluation as defined in subsection (4).

-(4) If this Act provides for a special evaluation of the worker’s degree of permanent whole of person impairment to be made in accordance with this section, the evaluation (a “special evaluation”) is to be made, even though the worker’s condition has not stabilised to the extent otherwise required for an evaluation to be made in accordance with the WorkCover Guides, in accordance with any provisions of the WorkCover Guides that apply to a special evaluation.
+(4) If this Act provides for a special evaluation of the worker’s degree of permanent whole of person impairment to be made in accordance with this section, the evaluation (a special evaluation) is to be made, even though the worker’s condition has not stabilised to the extent otherwise required for an evaluation to be made in accordance with the WorkCover Guides, in accordance with any provisions of the WorkCover Guides that apply to a special evaluation.

 (5) If the evaluation of a worker’s degree of permanent whole of person impairment for the purposes of Part IV Division 2 Subdivision 3 is assessed on the basis that the worker’s condition has not stabilised to the extent otherwise required for an evaluation to be made in accordance with the WorkCover Guides, the evaluation has to be a special evaluation made in accordance with this section.